anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To be able to give away riches is mandatory if you wish to possess them.
-This is the only way that you will be truly rich.
+Quote: There is a difference between happiness and wisdom: he that thinks himself the happiest man is really so; but he that thinks himself the wisest is generally the greatest fool.

-By: Muhammad Ali
+By: Francis Bacon